Dennis Kelly (American football): 2018 season

-In 2018, he played in 11 games, starting five as the Titans finished 9–7 for the third straight season.
-During a week 14 win against the Jacksonville Jaguars, he replaced Taylor Lewan when he left the game with an injury and subsequently replaced an injured Jack Conklin in the same game after Lewan returned.
-He then started the final three games of the season as Conklin was placed on injured reserve.
-In those final three games, he blocked for Derrick Henry as he won AFC Offensive Player of the Month for December.
+In 2018, Kelly played in 11 games, starting five as the Titans finished 9–7 for the third straight season.
+During a Week 14 30–9 victory over the Jacksonville Jaguars, he replaced Lewan when he left the game with an injury and subsequently replaced an injured Jack Conklin in the same game after Lewan returned.
+Kelly then started the final three games of the season as Conklin was placed on injured reserve.
+In those final three games, Kelly blocked for Derrick Henry as he won AFC Offensive Player of the Month for December.

 2019 season

 Kelly played in 15 games in 2019 and started the first four games of the season in place of Taylor Lewan as he was suspended for PED violations.

 On November 24, 2019, Kelly scored his first NFL touchdown on a one-yard pass from Ryan Tannehill in a 42–20 victory against the Jacksonville Jaguars.
-The Titans once again finished the regular season with a 9–7 record, and qualified for the playoffs where he played in both upset victories against the New England Patriots and the Baltimore Ravens.
-On January 19, 2020, he scored his second career touchdown during a 35–24 loss to the Kansas City Chiefs in the AFC Championship Game, and became the heaviest player, at 321 lb, in NFL history to catch a postseason touchdown pass.
+The Titans once again finished the regular season with a 9–7 record, and qualified for the playoffs, where he played in both upset victories against the New England Patriots and the Baltimore Ravens.
+On January 19, 2020, Kelly scored his second career touchdown during a 35–24 loss to the Kansas City Chiefs in the AFC Championship Game, and became the heaviest player, at 321 lb, in NFL history to catch a postseason touchdown pass.

 2020 season

 Set to become a free agent after the 2019 season, Kelly signed a three-year, $21 million contract extension with the Titans on March 16, 2020.

-Incumbent starting right tackle Jack Conklin departed for free agency in the 2020 offseason.
+Incumbent starting right tackle Jack Conklin departed to the Cleveland Browns in free agency during the 2020 offseason.
 The Titans drafted offensive tackle Isaiah Wilson in the first round of the 2020 NFL draft.
-Kelly was expected to compete with him to be the starting right tackle.
-Wilson, however, only appeared in a single game.
+Kelly was expected to compete with him to be the starting right tackle, but Wilson only appeared in a single game.
 Kelly started all 16 games and helped Derrick Henry rush for over 2,000 yards on the way to an 11–5 record.
-Kelly's season ended after the Titans' 20–13 loss to the Ravens in the AFC wild card round.
+However, the Titans lost 20–13 to the Ravens in the Wild Card Round.

-Kelly was released by the Titans on March 16, 2021.
+Kelly was released on March 16, 2021.

 Green Bay Packers

 Kelly signed with the Green Bay Packers on July 29, 2021.
 He played in 10 games during the 2021 regular season, starting the last four in place of injured starting right tackle Billy Turner.

-The Packers finished with a 13–4 record and the No. 1 seed in the NFC.
+The Packers finished with a 13–4 record and the #1-seed in the NFC.
 Kelly started at right tackle during the Packers' divisional round playoff loss against the San Francisco 49ers while Turner, who had returned from injury played left tackle in place of injured starter David Bakhtiari.

 Indianapolis Colts

 On May 10, 2022, Kelly signed with the Indianapolis Colts.
-He was waived during final roster cuts on August 30.
-He was re-signed to a one-year contract the next day.
+He was waived during final roster cuts on August 30, but was re-signed to a one-year contract the next day.